South Park controversies: Depiction of Steve Irwin

 Several viewers criticized the season 10 (2006) episode "Hell on Earth 2006" for its depiction of Steve Irwin with a stingray stuck in his chest.

 The episode originally aired seven weeks after Irwin, an internationally popular Australian television personality and wildlife expert, died when his heart was pierced by a stingray barb.
 Several groups and even devout fans of the show derided the scene and its timing as "grossly insensitive" and "classless", while Irwin's widow Terri Irwin expressed concern that her children could one day see the episode.

-Mexican flag
+Alleged censorship due to Mexican flag

-In the 2009 episode "Pinewood Derby", several world leaders, including Mexican President Felipe Calderón, were depicted failing to deal successfully with an international crisis.
-The Mexican feed of MTV Latin America pulled the episode from broadcast in Mexico, sparking controversy among South Park fans in the country, who saw it as censorship.
-The network denied this, claiming they had simply failed to obtain permission in time from the Secretariat of the Interior to show the Mexican flag on television.
-They eventually received authorization from the latter, and the episode aired uncensored on April 4, 2010.
+In the 2009 episode "Pinewood Derby", several world leaders, including Mexican president Felipe Calderón, are depicted as failing to respond effectively to an international crisis.
+MTV Latin America's Mexican feed pulled the episode from broadcast in Mexico, sparking controversy among South Park fans in the country, many of whom viewed the decision as censorship.
+The network denied this interpretation, stating that it had failed to obtain authorization in time from the Secretariat of the Interior to display the Mexican flag on television.
+After authorization was granted, the episode aired in its entirety on April 4, 2010.